zulfalaila/psd-d/intro.md

 # Proyek Sains Data D

-This is a small sample book to give you a feel for how book content is structured.
+Nama : Zulfa Lailatul Mu'achirin
-It shows off a few of the major file types, as well as some sample content.
+NIM : 220411100147
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+Matkul : PSD D [the Jupyter Book documentation](https://jupyterbook.org) for more information.

 Check out the content pages bundled with this sample book to see more.